Vlad1k3/solana_telegram_contract/README.md

 - REST API for contract metadata (addresses, roles, status, txids)
 - SQLite database for off-chain contract info
-- Telegram bot integration (optional, not required for web dApp)
 - No private keys stored or used for on-chain actions

 ### Setup & Run